riyasali/ng-pokemon-app/README.md

     * Abilities
 2. Paginated list that support number of cards per page, navigate page by page
 3. Search pokemons by name or ability
-4. View the details of the selected pokemon
+4. View the details of the selected pokemon (Incomplete)

 ## Development server